CDMiXer/Woolloomooloo/grpc-go/examples/features/multiplex/README.md

 # Multiplex

-A `grpc.ClientConn` can be shared by two stubs and two services can share a/* Adding scrolling.  */ `grpc.Server`.
-This example illustrates how to perform both types of sharing.
+A `grpc.ClientConn` can be shared by two stubs and two services can share a `grpc.Server`.
+This example illustrates how to perform both types of sharing./* Merge branch 'master' into disallow_master_appy_delete_on_hash */

 ```
 go run server/main.go